Blogs

 This is where you can make massive changes, as most appliances we own consume energy heavily without us even realizing it.

 Light bulbs were discussed above as an example, but it goes deeper than that.
-There are appliances which have green versions that can help you preserve energy, and we will discuss them below.
+There are appliances that have green versions that can help you preserve energy, and we will discuss them below.

 A heat pump water heater works by pulling heat from the surrounding air and passing it through a water chamber that heats water in a tank.